Listen to this article.

-We believe that clearly distinguishing between quality of life limiting and duration of life limiting diagnoses is both compassionate and critical.
-It is compassionate because giving or be given hope based on false understanding is devastating.
+We believe that clearly distinguishing between the quality of life-limiting and duration of life-limiting diagnoses is both compassionate and critical.
+It is compassionate because giving or to be given hope based on a false understanding is devastating.
 It is critical because understanding that a prenatal diagnosis of a life-limiting condition is fatal for the baby means that parents can process information, ask questions, and make fully informed choices all while embracing the time they will have with their child, no matter how brief.

 “When we use the term life-limiting, we are referring to a condition that leads to the death of the baby, typically, though not always, in the perinatal period.
 It is important to distinguish prenatal diagnoses that limit the duration of the baby’s life from conditions that might impact the quality of the baby’s life but not necessarily the duration of the baby’s life.”